eulerkochy/advanced-os/index.md

 <p align="center">
 <img src="P-formula.jpg" alt="P = \sum c(r)">
 </p>
-where the summation is taken over the CPSs referenced by this page and **c(r)** is a cost function which had the value of 2 if r was in some top CPS, 1 if next-to-top and 0 if lower than that.
+where the summation is taken over the CPSs referenced by this page and <span><b>c(r)</b></span> is a cost function which had the value of 2 if r was in some top CPS, 1 if next-to-top and 0 if lower than that.
 No prefetching, demand paging, or frequency dependent policies were implemented.
 The need to define a CPS explicitly was also inconvenient, and could have been avoided if demand paging were implemented.

 ### Policy Module guarantees